-Information type description (where required) What personal/ special category data is/may be contained in the information Where information is stored How information is protected Retention period Transferred candidate information Any hard or digital copies of information relating to an application for a transferred candidate arrangement submitted to an awarding body for a candidate.
-In Exams Sharepoint > Transfer of credit Only accessible by EO staff, DH and Head of Centre To be retained until the transfer arrangements are confirmed by the awarding body.
+Information type description (where What personal/ special category Where information How information is Retention period data is/may be contained in the information is stored protected Transferred candidate information Any hard or digital copies of information relating to an application for a transferred candidate arrangement submitted to an awarding body for a candidate.
+Candidate name Candidate number Candidate UCI In Exams Sharepoint > Transfer of credit Only accessible by ACE staff, DH and Head of Centre To be retained until the transfer arrangements are confirmed by the awarding body.
 Very late arrival reports/outcomes Any hard or digital copies of information relating to a very late arrival report submitted to an awarding body for a candidate and outcome information from the awarding body.
-In Exams Sharepoint > Academic Year > Very late arrivals Only accessible by EO staff, DH and Head of Centre To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams series.
+In Exams Sharepoint > Academic Year > Very late arrivals Only accessible by ACE staff, DH and Head of Centre To be retained until the deadline for RoRs or the resolution of any outstanding enquiries/appeals for the relevant exams' series.